 UPDATE (2021): There is now a ticket system in place in the summer due to high traffic.
 Get your ticket here.

 Falls Creek Falls is a 130 ft. waterfall.
 I have a separate post completely dedicated to this waterfall, which you can check out here!

 Although not a hike, Takhlakh lake is one of the lesser known hidden gems in the forest.
 This lake, that lies below Mt.
 Adams has beautiful blue water and is the perfect place to swim or tube during the summer.
 The lake is at a well-maintained campground where you can stay since it’s a little off the beaten track.
 At night, the milky way is crystal clear and is the perfect place for night photography!

 It’s an honorable mention since it’s not really a hike, but perfect if you’re looking to spend your day by the water!

-If you’re exploring the area, be sure to check out hiking in the Gifford Pinchot!
+If you’re exploring the SW Washington or live near Portland, be sure to check out hiking in the Gifford Pinchot National Forest!

 Hikes in the Gifford Pinchot National Forest are beautiful and unlike any others in the area.
 There is really a hike for everyone from waterfall-chasers to spelunkers.
 If you haven’t had the chance, check out some of these hikes and bring your camera for pictures!
 For more posts feat